marmelab/silex-multifetch/README.md

 Any header present in the multifetch request will be automatically added to all sub-requests.

-You can also fetch all requests in parallel using the `_parallelized` query parameter:
+You can also fetch all requests in parallel using the `_parallel` query parameter:

 ```
-GET /multi?product=/product/1&all_users=/users&_parallelized=1 HTTP/1.1
+GET /multi?product=/product/1&all_users=/users&_parallel=1 HTTP/1.1
 ```

 You can also, if you want, enable parallel fetching for all queries by setting `'mutltifetch.parallelize'` provider parameter to `true`.
 But in that case, if you want to disable parallelizing for only one query, you can do:

 ```
-GET /multi?product=/product/1&all_users=/users&_parallelized=0 HTTP/1.1
+GET /multi?product=/product/1&all_users=/users&_parallel=0 HTTP/1.1
 ```

+**Warning**: The `parallel` option forks a new thread for each sub-request, which may or may not be faster than executing all requests in series, depending on your usage scenario, and the amount of I/O spend in the subrequests.

 ## License